Neuro-Affirming Birth Debrief & Trauma Recovery

 People seek a debrief after all kinds of births: planned or unplanned, medical or physiological, straightforward or with induction.
 What matters isn’t how the birth “looked” on paper, but how it felt to you.

-A birth debrief can help bring clarity, reduce lingering distress, restore your sense of agency and support emotional integration after birth.
+These sessions can help bring clarity, reduce lingering distress, restore your sense of agency and support emotional integration after birth.

 Who Is a Birth Debrief For?

-A birth debrief may be helpful if:
+It may be helpful if:

-You feel emotionally stuck: You feel upset, unsettled, or distressed following your birth experience.
+✅You feel emotionally stuck: You feel upset, unsettled, or distressed following your birth experience.

-Your memories feel fragmented: Parts of your birth feel confusing, hard to talk about, or incomplete.
+✅Your memories feel fragmented: Parts of your birth feel confusing, hard to talk about, or incomplete.

-You are replaying moments: You find yourself stuck replaying intense moments from your birth in your mind.
+✅You are replaying moments: You find yourself stuck replaying intense moments from your birth in your mind.

-You aren't sure if it’s "trauma": You are questioning whether your experience "counts" or if your feelings are valid.
+✅You aren't sure if it’s "trauma": You are questioning whether your experience "counts" or if your feelings are valid.

-You had a complex delivery: You experienced an assisted birth, emergency c-section, severe tearing, or difficulties with pain management.
+✅You had a complex delivery: You experienced an assisted birth, emergency c-section, severe tearing, or difficulties with pain management.

-You have experienced baby loss: You need a supportive, trauma-aware space to process your journey.
+✅You have experienced baby loss: You need a supportive, trauma-aware space to process your journey.

 Note: You do not need a medical diagnosis, birth records, or a perfect narrative to begin.
 If your birth experience is still "living" in your body or your thoughts, this space is here for you.